VFSPG/JavaScript/README.md

 - you can change the userId anytime and mess everything up
 - there is an offset in the dragevent
 - if you go beyond the editor space you can still drag the objects and lose them forever
-- you can't delete objects or levels
+- you can't delete levels
 - the server is working syncronimusly (thats how you write that?) anyways thats bad
 - if you put the same name as other level it will overwrite it
 - there is no checking of the things the user can write and thats unsafe for a webpage